 Amazon households will be glad to know that both the Doorbell Wired and Doorbell Pro are compatible with Alexa devices.
 Use an Echo speaker to communicate with front-door guests, or view live, front-door footage on your Echo Show.
 Neither bell offers support for Google Assistant.

 We’re calling this one a tie.
 While you won’t get the full 160-degree horizontal view and 5GHz compatibility with the Doorbell Wired, the hardwired device does include the useful Pre-Roll feature.

-Theis currently available for pre-order through and for $59.
+The Ring Video Doorbell Wired is currently available for pre-order throughand for $59.
 The Doorbell Wired officially hits shelves on February 24.
 Right now, you can save $9 off the cost of a Ring Chime by purchasing the Doorbell Wired and Chime together for $79.

 Winner: Ring Video Doorbell Wired

 Depending on your needs and wants, there’s a reason to buy each bell.
 If you’re shopping on a budget or want the most minimalist design for your home, we’d recommend the Ring Video Doorbell Wired.
 Do keep in mind that if your home loses power, the Doorbell Wired goes down, too.
 If you don’t want to mess with your home’s doorbell wiring, and don’t mind dropping a few bucks, the Ring Video Doorbell 3 is probably the best bet for you and your front door.

 - Best Amazon Echo Deals: Get an Echo Show for $40

 - Best Ring Video Doorbell deals for October 2022

 - The Eufy Edge Security System offers better recognition chops and solar-powered cameras